smartreadingplanner/planner/documentation/user_manual.md

 ### Timetable view
 The timetable view shows the daily tasks (each day with its scheduled tasks), for all the active schedules.
 Below is an illustration. <br><br>
 <img src="https://github.com/smartreadingplanner/smartplanner/blob/featre/schedule_agenda/documentation/display/8_timetable.png" width="200">

+> You can run the schedule directly via the schedule header play button.

 ### Run the schedule
 1. Upon notification reception, or if you want to run the schedule outside the dedicated time slots, go to the schedule details view and click on the `Run Task` **when starting your task**